yzjedu/cs151-pa2-csking2/final_design.md

     2. output total losses to the user

 5. otherwise
-    1. ask user to select yes or no
+    1. ask user to select Yes or No